Don Gallinger: Background

 In the 1940s, the most famous betting scandal in North American organised sport was baseball's 1919 World Series.
 However, gambling was also a problem in professional hockey.
-In 1946, the NHL had discovered a betting ring operating in Maple Leaf Gardens in Toronto.
+In 1946, the NHL discovered a betting ring operating in Maple Leaf Gardens in Toronto.
 Babe Pratt, a star player with Toronto, was suspended for nine games for betting on his own team.
 When the betting problem still continued into the next season, the NHL made it clear that any more infractions would receive more severe punishment.

 Gallinger had gambled on the Bruins from the time of his rookie year, although he later insisted he never bet on Boston to lose until he met Billy Taylor.
 Taylor, a 28-year-old center, had arrived to the Bruins in a trade to start the 1947–48 season and was living in the same boarding house as Gallinger.
 Taylor, who had a reputation for gambling, had heard Gallinger also gambled, and explained to Gallinger how he could double his yearly $7,500 salary by betting on his team to lose.
 Taylor and Gallinger rationalized that they were not deliberately trying to lose games, since they were only betting on games their team would probably lose anyway.

-The two became involved with James Tamer, a Detroit gambler and career criminal and began receiving instructions to bet on games based upon their inside knowledge of the team's attitude and injuries.
+The two became involved with James Tamer, a Detroit gambler and career criminal, and began receiving instructions to bet on games based on their inside knowledge of the team's attitude and injuries.
 For three months, until the scheme was uncovered, Gallinger bet on eight games, between $250 and $1,000 a game.